-The Topeka Symphony will hold the annual Young Artist Competition on January 14, 2018, at White Concert Hall on the Washburn University campus.
+The Topeka Symphony’s 65th annual Young Artist Competition has been rescheduled to Sunday, February 11, 2018.
 Each year the Symphony sponsors this event to give high school students the opportunity to perform a solo with the Topeka Symphony Orchestra.
-Out of four areas of competition – keyboard, strings, wind and percussion instruments, and voice – one student will be chosen to perform with the Topeka Symphony.
+Out of four areas of competition – keyboard, strings, wind and percussion instruments, and voice – one student is chosen to perform with the Topeka Symphony.
 The overall winner, as well as the winner of each division, receives a scholarship awarded by Capitol Federal®.

 + Overall Winner and Keyboard Division Winner —